USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 The model is also set up to audit the energy flows throughout the model.
 If auditing is enabled then a text file (or console output) is created that shows the energy sources and sinks that were simulated.
 The total energy provided and absorbed should be equal if the model conserves energy.
 Since the model runs at discrete time steps and since modeling is an exercise in approximation there is commonly some slight discrepancy which is noted as the Simulation Error in the audit report.
 The Energy Conservation is reported as a percentage ratio between the Net Energy Provided and the Total Loss Energy.

-If new components are added to the model then new audit blocks need also to be added and the corresponding audit scripts will require updating in order to capture the new energy source or sink in the audit report.
-Adding audits to the model is somewhat of an advanced topic, primarily because the block layout of the model and the mathematical structure of the model are not the same – except that sometimes they are!
+If new components are added to the model then new audit blocks also need to be added and the corresponding audit scripts require updating in order to capture the new energy source or sink in the audit report.
+Adding audits to the model is somewhat of an advanced topic, primarily because the block layout of the model and the mathematical structure of the model are not the same - although sometimes they are!
 The primary principle is to remember that the purpose of the audit is to monitor the physical energy flows and not the energy flow through the Simulink blocks which may be distinct from the physics.

 Auditing the energy flow in the model is a key factor in ensuring the plausibility and function of the model.